kbuckleys/spotirofi/README.md

 # Controls
 While this may seem silly, I have slightly different controls set in place for this setup, considering you can navigate through the interface and retain your position when you reopen rofi.
 So given this scope, some specific -and hopefully organic- keybinds had to be set in place.
-- Alt + Backspace takes you one page up.
+- Alt + Backspace takes you one page up
-- Alt + / takes you directly to Search > All, from any depth.
+- Alt + / takes you directly to Search > All, from any depth
-- Alt + Space takes you back to main menu, from any depth.
+- Alt + Space takes you back to main menu, from any depth
-- Alt + Return takes you to the currently active (played/paused) track's action menu, from any depth.
+- Alt + Return takes you to the currently active (played/paused) track's action menu, from any depth
-- Esc will close the rofi interface, regardless of where you are, and when you next open rofi again, it will remember your depth and resume where you left off.
+- Esc will close the rofi interface, regardless of where you are, and when you next open rofi again, it will remember your depth and resume where you left off